Left to Right:

 I am generally interested in the causes and consequences of within-species variation in pollinator behavior.
 Behavior is one of the most plastic and variable responses organisms have to their environment, and differences in an individual’s behavior can have large fitness consequences both for that individual and for other species it interacts with.
 This is especially true in plant-pollinator interactions, as plants rely heavily on mutualistic pollen vectors to reproduce.
 My research focuses on a number of questions: 1) How much do pollinator individuals vary in their foraging behavior?
 2) How this variation is distributed over space and time?
 3) What are the drivers underlying this variation? and 4) How does this variation influence plant fitness?
 To answer these questions, I am performing a number of studies on the generalist pollinator Hyles lineata (Sphingidae), including observational fieldwork and physiological and choice experiments in the lab.

-My main questions involve how changing abiotic factors may affect desert species interactions.
-My interest in native bees, pollination, and climate change has led me to my current dissertation work on the effects of increased temperature on carpenter bee phenology, nesting, and pollen foraging.
-Desert carpenter bees are common native bees in the Southwest, but we don’t know how they may be affected as global temperatures rise.
-My work’s goal is to understand the many possible impacts of these temperature increases on carpenter bees.
+My main questions involve how Sky Island native bees might respond to warming temperatures.
+Desert carpenter bees are common in the Southwest, but we don’t know how climate change will affect them.
+My goal is to understand the many possible impacts of projected temperature increases on carpenter bees.
 I also enjoy sharing my love of science through K-12 and public outreach.
-I am currently an instructor for UA’s Sky School and a teaching assistant for UA’s Insect Discovery.
+I am currently an instructor for UA’s Sky School.
+I also enjoy drawing, hiking, and camping with my dogs.